How Does Menu Design Influence What We Order?

 Menu design influences what we order by guiding how our eyes move, how information is processed, and how value is perceived.
 Layout, spacing, placement, and visual cues shape decisions before a guest consciously evaluates the options.
 What appears to be choice is often structured by design.

-What emerges from all of this is not control, but guidance.
-Guests still make their own decisions, but those decisions occur within a structure that has already shaped their perception.
-The menu does not force a choice.
-It defines the context in which the choice is made.
+What emerges from all of this is not control, but context.
+Guests still make their own choices β€” but those choices occur within a structure that has already organized their attention, framed their comparisons, and defined which items feel prominent and which feel secondary.
+The menu does not override preference.
+It shapes the conditions under which preference expresses itself.

-This is why two restaurants with similar food can produce very different results.
 The difference is not always in the kitchen.
 It is often on the page.

 Previous